Millom railway station

+History

 It was originally opened by the Whitehaven and Furness Junction Railway on 1 November 1850 as Holborn Hill.
 The station's name was changed to Millom for Holborn Hill on 1 August 1866, and Millom during the 1890s.

 Until 1968, there was a short goods-only branch from here to the ironworks at Hodbarrow.
 This was abandoned after the works closed but the disused trackbed can still be seen from passing trains, whilst the old works site is now a nature reserve.